guillp/requests_oauth2client/README.md

 The Token Endpoint is the only Endpoint that is mandatory to obtain tokens.
 Credentials are used to authenticate the client everytime it sends a request to its Authorization Server.
 Usually, those are a static Client ID and Secret, which are the direct equivalent of a username and a password, but meant for an application instead of for a human user.
-The default authentication method used by OAuth2Client is *Client Secret Post*, but other standardised methods such as *Client Secret Basic*, *Client Secret JWT* or *Private Key JWT* are supported as well.
+The default authentication method used by `OAuth2Client` is *Client Secret Post*, but other standardised methods such as *Client Secret Basic*, *Client Secret JWT* or *Private Key JWT* are supported as well.
 See [more about client authentication methods below](#supported-client-authentication-methods).

 ## Obtaining tokens

 [OAuth2Client] has methods to send requests to the Token Endpoint using the different standardised (and/or custom) grants.
-Since the token endpoint and authentication method are already declared for the client, the only required parameters are those that will be sent in the request to the Token Endpoint.
+Since the token endpoint and authentication method are already declared for the client at init time, the only required parameters are those that will be sent in the request to the Token Endpoint.

 Those methods directly return a [BearerToken] if the request is successful, or raise an exception if it fails.
 [BearerToken] will manage the token expiration, will contain the eventual refresh token that matches the access token,